 SEARCH KENT STATE

-Kent State University at Tuscarawas is pleased to offer students the opportunity to expand their academic involvement beyond the classroom through funded research projects.
-All Kent State Tuscarawas students are eligible to apply for research awards and participate in the Student Colloquium.
+Kent State University at Tuscarawas is pleased to offer students the opportunity to expand their academic involvement through funded projects in research, scholarship, and creative activity.
+All Kent State Tuscarawas students are eligible to apply for awards and participate in the Student Colloquium.

-The Student Colloquium offers students an opportunity to learn the skills and methodologies of applied and/or basic research while exploring an area of personal interest.
-Students work closely with faculty members to generate ideas, create research proposals, conduct research, prepare a professional research paper, and present their findings.
-Students gain first-hand experience collecting data, conducting analyses, and presenting findings.
+The Student Colloquium offers students an opportunity to learn the skills and methodologies of their discipline while exploring an area of personal interest.
+Students work closely with faculty members to generate ideas, create proposals, conduct the activities associated with the project, and present their findings.
 Students who participate in the colloquium learn skills that are important for furthering their education and gaining employment in their respective fields.
-Some students have presented their research that they developed for the colloquium at national conferences.
+Some students have presented their Colloquium projects at local or national conferences.

-Recent research topics have included subjects as diverse as popular culture and comic icons, conscientious objectors during WWII, hydrogen fuel cells, and antibiotic sensitivity.
+Recent research topics have included subjects as diverse as popular culture and comic icons, conscientious objectors during WWII, hydrogen fuel cells, rendering 3D images and video, digital camera colorimetry, and antibiotic sensitivity.

 For more information, contact: Dr. Ashley Galati, chair of the Student Affairs Committee, at email@example.com or 330-308-7443.